“What does that play button do?”

 What if you had a magical way of knowing exactly how long a task may take?
 No need to throw your money at me or beg for the magic technology — it's already within your Wrike account!
 Yes, the timer.

 Make your project plans more precise by having your team use the timer to log minutes spent on each task.
-You’ll get invaluable information you can mine for future project planning gold.
+You’ll get invaluable information about target employee hours that you can mine for future project planning gold.
 Your timelines will no longer be based on how much time you allocated for similar projects in the past, but on the actual time you spent.
 No more guessing — or having to constantly fine-tune internal benchmarks when plans shift.

 Speed: Who Can Do This Same Task Quickly?